-Whether it’s an official New Year’s resolution or not, I’m sure you would love to streamline, organize and simplify your life in 2017…and while there are lots of things I am not good at (let me know if you want to see those in a blog post) I am definitely a skilled organizer.
+Whether it’s an official New Year’s resolution or not, I’m sure you would love to streamline, organize and simplify your life this year…and while there are lots of things I am not good at (let me know if you want to see those in a blog post) I am definitely a skilled organizer.
 Here are my tried-and-true tips to help make your life easier!

 1. Finances: Ensure you’re receiving bills by email (as little paper-handling as possible, people) and pay as many as you can using preauthorized debit (or a points-earning credit card whenever the option is available).
 While I know many are wary of online banking, I couldn’t function now without e-transfers, and I am also in love with e-deposits…no more carrying cheques around until I can hit a bank machine!